• UCLA Health

 • Ensure Clear or Boost Breeze (NOT the milkshake varieties)

 Certain procedures may require special preoperative fasting instructions.
 If you receive separate instructions from your surgeon or the physician performing your procedure, please follow those carefully.
-For example, patients undergoing colonoscopy, bariatric (obesity) surgery, or colorectal surgery may be instructed to be on a clear liquid diet for a day or more prior to surgery.
+For example, patients undergoing colonoscopy, bariatric (obesity) surgery, or colorectal surgery may be instructed to be on a clear liquid diet before surgery for a day or more prior to their procedure.
 Please contact your surgeon’s office with specific questions.

 Here is a table to explain the timing of when to stop eating and drinking.
 Look for your scheduled arrival time, and when to stop eating solid food.
 Please continue to drink clear liquids as you wish until 2 hours before your arrival time.